 Unlike other fat tissue, blubber is vascularized.
-The blubber has a higher number of blood vessels compared to other typical layers of fat in the body.
+The fat has more blood vessels than distinct layers in the body.

 The layers of fat have more blood vessels for the sole purpose of temperature regulation.
 It is much easier to lose heat while in water than on land.

-Without blubber, sea mammals would have a difficult time regulating their body temperatures.
-Water temperatures are always fluctuating, and never one temperature for long.
-The marine mammals use blubber to keep their body temperatures in check in comparison to the sea around them.
+Without fat, sea mammals would have difficulty regulating their body temperatures.
+Water temperatures are constantly fluctuating, and never one temperature for long.
+Marine mammals use fat to keep their body temperatures in check compared to the sea around them.

-When the whale gets deeper into the water or migrates to colder regions, the temperature of the water drops considerably.
+The water temperature drops considerably when the whale gets deeper into the water or migrates to colder regions.

 The blubber constricts the blood vessels.
 This restriction of the blood vessels reduces the flow of blood to the skin.
-This is a mechanism that enables sea mammals like whales to spend less energy producing body heat.
-The restriction of the blood vessels keeps the body warm, while at the same time reducing the use of energy.
+This mechanism enables sea mammals like whales to spend less energy producing body heat.
+The restriction of the blood vessels keeps the body warm while, at the same time, reducing the use of energy.

 Thick Insulation Against the Cold

-Among many characteristics that sea mammals have developed over time, blubber is very effective at keeping them warm.
+Among many characteristics that sea mammals have developed over time, fat effectively keeps them warm.

 The fat is thick and dense and accounts for a substantial portion of a whale’s body.
-For this reason, sea mammals have a body mass that is made up of about 50% blubber.
+Thus, sea mammals have a body mass of about 50% fat.

 Do all Whales Have the Same Thickness of Blubber?

-The thickness of the blubber depends on the species and the environments they live in.
+The thickness of the fat depends on the species and their environments.

-There are some whale species that have blubber of just 1 inch thick, whereas other species have a layer of blubber that is as thick as 20 inches.
+Some whale species have fat just 1 inch thick, whereas others have a layer of fat that is as thick as 20 inches.

-The thickness of blubber plays a more significant role in determining the climate that a marine animal or mammal can live.
-The species of whales found in the colder regions will generally have thicker blubber than species that are found in warmer climates.
+The thickness of the fat plays a more significant role in determining the climate in which a marine animal or mammal can live.
+The species of whales found in the colder regions will generally have thicker blubber than species found in warmer temperatures.

 Does Blubber Contain Lipids?

-The blubber contains lipids, which are molecules that function to store energy and act as components of cells.
+The fat contains lipids, which store energy and act as components of cells.

-Lipid concentrations in the blubber are important.
+Lipid concentrations in the fat are essential.
 Lipid concentration plays a crucial role in regulating the temperatures of marine animals.

-The higher the lipid concentration in the blubber, the more efficient it is at regulating body heat.
+The higher the lipid concentration in the fat, the more efficient it is at regulating body heat.

 How Does Blubber Help Whales?

-Besides the benefit of regulating body temperatures of marine mammals, there are several other benefits associated with blubber.
+Besides the benefit of regulating marine mammals’ body temperatures, fat has several other benefits.

-All the benefits help these mammals not only survive but thrive in such cold environments.
+All the benefits help these mammals survive and thrive in such cold environments.

 Here are some of the primary benefits that blubber offers to whales:

-A layer of blubber helps the whales be more buoyant.
+A layer of fat helps the whales be more buoyant.
 This is very important given the weight of a whale.

 Some species of whale can grow up to 150 tonnes.
-Blubber with the combination of saltwater in the oceans makes it easier for these mammals.
+Blubber, combined with saltwater in the oceans, makes it easier for these mammals.

-This combination helps them to rise to the surface of the waters without much difficulty.
+This combination helps them rise to the surface of the waters without difficulty.
 It also helps them to stay buoyant when resting and inactive.

 Blubber also protects whales and other marine mammals against injuries and attacks.
 The extra layer of fat puts marine mammals in a better position to defend themselves because predators cannot easily penetrate that thick layer.

-For some whale species, blubber can be very important as an additional energy source.
-The layer of blubber acts like an emergency food store.
+For some whale species, fat can be important as an additional energy source.
+The layer of fat acts like an emergency food store.

-When there is limited food, marine mammals can use nourishment from the fats and proteins stored in the blubber.
+Marine mammals can use nourishment from the fats and proteins stored in the blubber when there is little food.
 These extra nutrients can help them to survive when food is scarce.

-In some whale species such as the blue whale, the blubber is their primary source of energy.
+Fat is the primary energy source in some whale species, such as the blue whale.
 This helps them, especially when they get to colder environments.
-Due to the blubber, the blue whale is what makes its long migration trips successful.
+Due to the fat, the blue whale is what makes its long migration trips successful.

 What Animals Need Blubber?

-It is not just whales that have blubber.
-There are several other animals in the oceans that use the same mechanism to keep warm.
+It is not just whales that have fat.
+Several other animals in the oceans use the exact mechanism to keep warm.

-These animals use blubber for the same purpose of keeping the body warm, protection of vital organs, buoyancy and energy production.
-Blubber is found in most marine mammals including whales, seals, polar bears, sea lions and walruses.
+These animals use fat to keep the body warm, protecting vital organs, buoyancy, and energy production.
+Blubber is found in most marine mammals, including whales, seals, polar bears, sea lions, and walruses.

 Why is Blubber Important to Humans?

-Whale blubber has been in use by humans for many years now, and it is used in almost all aspects of life.
+Humans have been using Whale blubber for many years now, and it is used in almost all aspects of life.

-For Native Americans, whale blubber is a very popular source of food for many people that live in the Arctic.
+For Native Americans, whale blubber is a popular food source for many people who live in the Arctic.
 Blubber is rich in a lot of vital nutrients and minerals.

 Blubber is rich in Omega 3 fatty acids and vitamin D. These are the two primary nutrients and vitamins that make it so popular.

-Blubber should not be consumed in large amounts due to the toxins it contains.
+Blubber should not be consumed in large amounts due to its toxins.
 The toxins can be a health hazard and cause tissue damage in humans.
-Blubber should only be consumed in limited amounts.
+Blubber should only be consumed in limited quantities.

-Whale oil has been used in soap, leather and in cosmetics.
-Oil from whales was also used as wax for candles, and as fuel in oil lamps.
+Whale oil has been used in soap, leather, and cosmetics.
+Oil from whales was also used as wax for candles and as fuel in oil lamps.

 Is Whale Blubber Still Used?

-Whale blubber is still being used, but most countries in the world are trying to discourage whale hunting.
+Whale blubber is still being used, but most countries are trying to discourage whale hunting.

-In some places, the government allows managed whale hunting to preserve the cultural heritage of particular groups of people.
+The government sometimes allows managed whale hunting to preserve particular cultural heritage groups.

 This is only done when the whale population is large enough.
-There are some whale species which were hunted in the past for blubber and to obtain whale oil, which almost led to their extinction.
+Some whale species were hunted for blubber and to obtain whale oil, which almost led to their extinction.

-For this reason, many states are extremely cautious about whaling.
-Endangered species are protected, and their populations closely monitored.
+For this reason, many states are highly cautious about whaling.
+Endangered species are protected, and their populations are closely monitored.